-From the entrance gate on Bush Street, head for Grant Avenue to reach Chinatown’s heart.
-This vibrant San Francisco neighborhood is a delight for the senses.
+From the entrance gate on Bush Street, head for Grant Avenue to reach the heart of San Francisco’s Chinatown.
+This vibrant neighborhood is a delight for the senses.
 Scope out windows festooned with silk scarves and brightly colored kites.
 Browse bustling markets displaying everything from crackling roast duck to exotic Asian fruits.

 Take in the brilliant street murals, browse an array of fascinating shops, and dip into some scrumptious authentic Chinese cuisine.
 Bring your appetite, and overindulge it with choices ranging from mouthwatering dim sum to fragrant pork buns to flaky pastries.
 Now waddle home happy.

-Looking for the best public food market in the Bay Area?
-Hit the Ferry Building on Market Street.
+Looking for the finest public food market in the Bay Area?
+Hit up the Ferry Building on Market Street along San Francisco’s Embarcadero.
 This delectable attraction is renowned for its amazing range of fresh produce and artisanal foods.
 Whether you want to just explore or dig into a meal, you’ll get your fill at this top San Francisco attraction.

 Browse offerings from over 100 producers of fresh fruits and vegetables, meats, breads, cheeses, and more.
 You’ll find goodies ranging from Mexican street food to small-batch miso.
 Sample from the stalls and stock up on take-home goodies.